Enterprise architecture FAQ.

 How quickly can I get started with Albumi?

 Most teams are up and running with Albumi in a single day.
-You can import your existing application and integration data, and immediately start using features like impact analysis and architecture visualization.
+You can import your existing application and integration data, and immediately start using features like Albums (architecture diagrams), dependency views, and the integration catalog.
+Unlike traditional EAM platforms that require 6+ months of implementation, Albumi is designed for rapid time-to-value.
+Sign up →

 Who is Albumi built for?